Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create.md

         * solr/home
         * solr/model/dir
+        * solr/content/dir

-        > **Note:** All the Solr instances hosting shards on a given host must have separate model and index locations.
+        > **Note:** All the Solr instances hosting shards on a given host must have separate model and index contentstore locations.

 2. Install and start Alfresco Content Services.